ananyastack/Spatial-ecology-practice/README.md

 # Spatial-ecology-practice
-# Quantitative Biodiversity & Spatial Mapping Framework (Python Workspace)
+# Quantitative Biodiversity & Spatial Mapping Framework (Python & Jupyter Notebook Workspace)

 This repository serves as an independent computational practice framework exploring environmental data science methodologies.
-It acts as an exploratory extension of my undergraduate zoological biometric research.
+It acts as an exploratory extension of my Bachelor zoological biometric research.

 ## Technical Highlights & Libraries Used
 This practice workspace focuses on applying python-based data analytics and cartographic libraries to ecological data pipelines: